wp-plugins/smart-email-alerts/readme.txt

 = Is there a limit to the number of subscribers? =

 Each email address that has been confirmed via double opt-in by its owner counts as a single subscriber.
 Followistic is totally free for up to 250 subscribers who can subscribe to as many topics, authors and categories as they like.
 Also, the number of email notifications is not limited.
 Beyond 250 subscribers we offer fair monthly plans for websites of any size.
-You can check them our anytime [here](http://followistic.com/pricing).
+You can check them out anytime [here](http://followistic.com/pricing).

 = Does this plugin slow down my website? =